formtools/api/README.md

 ## Examples

-The documentation contains examples for all the methods, but for something more hands-on, check out the `examples/` folder in this repo.
-That contains some simple, bare-bones examples (no CSS!) to illustrate how to use each API function.
+The documentation links above contains in-page example code for all the methods, but for something more hands-on check out the `examples/` folder in this repo.
+That contains some simple, bare-bones examples (no CSS!) of some of the API methods that can easily be shown.
+Other methods such as the form integration methods need additional work to configure Form Tools - so couldn't be included.
+See the [tutorials](https://docs.formtools.org/tutorials/) for further info on them.

 The`v1/` folder contains the old Form Tools 2.x compatible API methods (version 1.x of the API); the `v2/` folder contains Form Tools 3 compatible API methods (version 2.x of the API).
 For Form Tools 3 users, please use the `v2/` folder examples - `v1/` is just provided for people upgrading to Form Tools 3 and want to keep